mmagician/mmagician.github.io/content/posts/lookups-ml-pcs.md

 The authors of Lasso notice that Spark can be generalized to prove inner products for other purposes than just opening a polynomial at a random point.

-Surge is such a generalization, which replaces the Lagrange basis in above equation with any function efficiently evaluate-able at any $w$, specifically with the function $t(w)$ that for any index $w$ maps to an element of our table.
+Surge is such a generalization, which replaces the Lagrange basis in above equation with any function efficiently evaluateable at any $w$, specifically with the function $t(w)$ that maps any index $w$ to an element of our table.

 The way that Spark and Surge prove this relationship holds is by leveraging an adaptation of a technique called offline memory checking.
 Here is where we disappoint the reader and instead refer them to Sec.
 5 of Lasso, where the scheme is described in a very accessible manner.